It is an irrational fear of water, drinking, or swimming. Someone afraid of water is hydrophobic.

-In other words, physical symptoms are not the only symptoms, they are accompanied by a series of cognitive changes.
+In other words, physical symptoms are not the only symptoms; they are accompanied by a series of cognitive changes.

-The one who suffers also often has doubts about his ability (or inability) to face his fear.
+The one who also suffers often has doubts about his ability (or inability) to face his fear.

 These cognitive symptoms reinforce physical symptoms.

-Physical symptoms in turn stimulate negative thoughts, and together they produce symptoms of anxiety.
+Physical symptoms, in turn, stimulate negative thoughts, and together they produce symptoms of anxiety.